Dipak-Kalaskar077/Ansible/README.md

     # Copy the given command

-Copy the command given in file
+Copy the command given in file at ansible.cfg

 # Also you can now have a more complete file by including existing plugins:
 # ansible-config init --disabled -t all > ansible.cfg